compgeolab/xlandsat/doc/plot-overlay.rst

     path = xls.datasets.fetch_momotombo()
     scene = xls.load_scene(path)
+    # Fill the missing values due to the volcanic clouds to make it look nicer
+    scene = xls.interpolate_missing(scene)
     scene

 Now we can plot an RGB composite and thermal band separately to see that they